-2. That the Committee on District Courts be requested to study the Juvenile and Domestic Relations District Court system to assess whether appropriate diligence and attention is being given to child dependency court hearings and to make recommendations as to whether a separate docket or court would result in better service to children and families involved in child dependency hearings.
-The Committee on District Courts shall complete its meetings by November 30, 2023, and shall submit to the Governor and General Assembly an executive summary and a report of its findings and recommendations for publication as a House or Senate document.
-The executive summary and report shall be submitted as provided in the procedures of the Division of Legislative Automated Systems for the processing of legislative documents and reports no later than the first day of the 2024 Regular Session of the General Assembly and shall be posted on the General Assembly's

-3. That the Office of the Children's Ombudsman shall convene a work group to consider issues relating to the Commonwealth's model of court-appointed legal counsel in child dependency cases.
-The work group shall include representatives from the Virginia Indigent Defense Commission, the Virginia Bar Association Commission on the Needs of Children, the Commission on Youth, the Office of the Executive Secretary of the Supreme Court of Virginia, and the Virginia Poverty Law Center and other Virginia Legal Aid programs.
-The work group shall make recommendations for legislative and budgetary changes to address these issues by November 1, 2022, to the Chairmen of the Senate Committee on the Judiciary and the House Committee for Courts of Justice.
+533 6.
+The child's relational bonds and attachments, including the child's relationships with siblings 534 and other relatives; 535 7.
+The child's need for placement stability and the level of disruption caused by any proposed 536 change of custody or placement; 537 8.
+The preferences of the child's birth parent; 538 9.
+The reasonable preference of the child, if the court deems the child to be of reasonable 539 intelligence, understanding, age, and experience to express such a preference; and 540 10.
+Such other factors as the court deems necessary and proper to the determination.
+541 2.
+That the Committee on District Courts be requested to study the Juvenile and Domestic Relations 542 District Court system to assess whether appropriate diligence and attention is being given to child 543 dependency court hearings and to make recommendations as to whether a separate docket or court 544 would result in better service to children and families involved in child dependency hearings and 545 other family law matters.
+The Committee on District Courts shall complete its meetings by 546 November 30, 2022, and shall submit to the Governor and General Assembly an executive summary 547 and a report of its findings and recommendations for publication as a House or Senate document.
+548 The executive summary and report shall be submitted as provided in the procedures of the Division 549 of Legislative Automated Systems for the processing of legislative documents and reports no later 550 than the first day of the 2023 Regular Session of the General Assembly and shall be posted on the 551 General Assembly's website.
+552 3.
+That the Office of the Children's Ombudsman shall convene a work group to consider issues 553 relating to the Commonwealth's model of court-appointed legal counsel in child dependency cases.
+554 The work group shall include representatives from the Virginia Indigent Defense Commission, the 555 Virginia Bar Association Commission on the Needs of Children, the Commission on Youth, the 556 Office of the Executive Secretary of the Supreme Court of Virginia, and the Virginia Poverty Law 557 Center and other Virginia Legal Aid programs.
+The work group shall make recommendations for 558 legislative and budgetary changes to address these issues by November 1, 2022, to the Chairmen of 559 the Senate Committee on the Judiciary and the House Committee for Courts of Justice.